 Google is doubling down on the single camera

-Something amazing happened this year: Google didn't add a second camera to either the Pixel 2 or Pixel 2 XL.
-The move says something in an industry where practically every other major manufacturer, from Samsung to Apple to Huawei, has taken steps to differentiate themselves with an additional camera sensor, and lots of added functionality as a result.
+Something amazing happened in 2017: Google didn't add a second camera to either the Pixel 2 or Pixel 2 XL.
+The move said something in an industry where practically every other major manufacturer, from Samsung to Apple to Huawei, had taken steps to differentiate themselves with an additional camera sensor, and lots of added functionality as a result.

 Google built its own custom imaging chip to make the Pixel 2's camera even better

 Google may only be using one camera in the Pixel 2, but it's got a trick up its sleeve — in the form of a new custom chip designed in-house called the Pixel Visual Core.
 Starting with the Android 8.1 update, it gives third-party developers a direct line to the immense amount of data captured by the Pixel 2's camera sensor.